manski117/ttt-game/README.md

 space background: Public Domain from NASA via wikipedia commons

 **TODO:**

+-debug: says victory even when draw achieved
+-debug: switching turns even when invalid space clicked -Make it so that the winning combo is highlighted -remove highlighting when board is next rendered
     DONE establish main layout.

     DONE write function that will render contents of the gameBoard array to the webpage